fwsa-batch2/mohamed.musaraf__web_project/README.md

 1.Type the key to search the pages.<br>
 2.I have worked with search bar for over 29 pages.<br>
-3.These are the some keys "movies,stream,spiderman,sooriyavanshi,residentevil,
+3.These are the some keys "movies,spiderman,sooriyavanshi,residentevil,
-pushpa,muddy,maanadu,eternals,jail,ikk,etc...<br>
+pushpa,kurup,maanadu,eternals,jail,bachelor,etc...<br>

 **Filter**